Tom1975/SugarPi/README.md

 - Power it : The Amstrad will be immediately displayed.

 ## Commands
-You should have an USB joypad plugger.
+You should have an USB joypad plugged.
 I tested it with my XBox pad successfully.
 A and X button act as button 1 and 2 from the Amstrad pad.
 Directional pad is used for controler.
 Start is pause, and Select as a way to go into SugarPi settings.